Table Of Contents For This Page

 The total value of the Prime Student Driver Program training fees is $4,375.
 As long as you drive for Prime for one year (from the date of obtaining your Class A CDL), the entire total of the training fees is forgiven.
 If you leave Prime before the year is up, you will owe the entire value of the program.

 For the Prime Student Driver Program, all new drivers will pay a $100 administrative fee upon arrival at orientation and sign a contract during orientation to drive for Prime for one year.
-If you are starting the program in Springfield, MO, you will pay an additional $55 to the state of MO for your permit fees during orientation week.
+This fee will be refunded once you complete orientation.

 During Prime’s orientation, you will be provided 3 hot meals per day.

 Yes, Prime covers the cost of lodging, but you may be required to share a room with one other student.
 If you would like your own room, you may pay a fee of $52.16 per night.